savonet/book/audio.md

 into `j` instead of the associative list shown above.
 -->

-It is possible to create abstract JSON objects using the function `json()` on which we will be able to incrementally add fields using the `add` method (or remove using the `remove` method).
+We can also build a JSON object field by field, with the function `json.object()`\indexop{json.object}, whose `add` method adds a field and whose `remove` method removes one.
 For instance,

 ```{.liquidsoap include="liq/json.liq" from=1}
 ```